NAEK2K/NAEK-Bot-Discord/README.md

 Built with NodeJS, LowDB, and DiscordJS.

 Features:
-- Usable across multiple servers
+- Greetings / Goodbyes (COMPLETE)
-- Rank Management
+- Rank Management (NOT COMPLETE)
-- Greetings / Goodbyes
+- Usable across multiple servers (WHAT DO YOU CONSIDER COMPLETE)